amirkiaml/amirkiaml/README.md

 # 🎓 Academic Background and Transferrable Skills <a name="academic"></a>

-Before transitioning into Data Science, I spent over 12 years of my life in academia.
+Before transitioning into Data Science, I spent over 12 years in academia.
 I did a BSc in Mathematics, an MA and a PhD in Philosophy.
 Throughout these years I acquired a wide range of hard and soft skills that are transferrable in industry.
 In short, some of these skills are as follows:

 - `analytical thinking`
 -  `time management`